stevenMouret/web-accessibility-guidelines/_doc/criteria/images/criterion-1-3.md

 6. Check:
     *   The presence of the ARIA property `role="img"` on the `svg` tag and:
         1. The presence of an `aria-label` property, identical to the `title` attribute if present, whose content allows to understand the nature and function of the image;
-        2. The presence of a `title` tag, identical to the `title` attribute if present, whose content allows to understand the nature and purpose of the image.
+        2. The presence of a `title` tag, identical to the `aria-label` attribute if present, whose content allows to understand the nature and purpose of the image.

 #### Test 1.3.9